SHA-mbles/SHA-mbles.github.io/README.md

 &nbsp;

-## Chosen-Prefix Collision Attack Against SHA-1

-We have computed the very first chosen-prefix collision for SHA-1.
+We have computed the very first **chosen-prefix collision for SHA-1**.
 In a nutshell, this means a complete and practical break of the SHA-1 hash function, with actual very dangerous potential practical implications if you are still using this hash function.
 Check our paper [here](TODO) for more details.

 &nbsp;
 &nbsp;